carrieprice78/website/content/guides/systematic-reviews-librarians/_index.md

 ---
 ## Materials

-I created an adapted version of the PRESS Assessment Form that is fillable.
+I created an adapted version of the Peer Review of Electronic Search Strategies (PRESS) Assessment Form that is fillable.

-{{% staticref "uploads/20220407 - PRESS peer review template.docx" "newtab" %}}PRESS Fillable Form{{% /staticref %}}
+{{% staticref "uploads/20220407 - PRESS peer review template.docx" "newtab" %}}PRESS Assessment Fillable Form{{% /staticref %}}

 ## A Bibliography
+<p>This bibliography was assembled by Carrie Price, MLS, David Farris, MSIS, and Rachael Lebo, MLS.</p>

 ### Authorship
 - COPE.
 (2022). *Authorship and contributorship.* Committee on Publication Ethics. https://publicationethics.org/authorship